Charleena Lyles inquest outburst: ‘My daughter did not commit suicide by cop!’

 The jury was not present during the outburst.

-Meantime, the hearing was suspended for extensive COVID testing after Buck and the family attorney’s Melanie Nguyen both tested positive.
+Meantime, the hearing was suspended for extensive COVID testing after Buck and the family’s attorney Melanie Nguyen both tested positive.
 Nguyen did not attend the hearing.
 Buck went home after he tested positive on a rapid test.
-His law partner, Karen Cobb, tested negative and will continue with the hearing.
+His law partner, Karen Cobb, tested negative.

-The inquest — a county-ordered fact-finding process examining circumstances around Lyles’ 2017 death — was postponed until later Wednesday.
+The inquest — a county-ordered fact-finding process examining circumstances around Lyles’ 2017 death — resumed Wednesday afternoon with Buck joining via Zoom.

+Inquest Administrator Michael Spearman said he would not allow the officers’ lawyers to introduce the concept that Lyles wanted police to kill her to the jury, saying there is no evidence for what her motives were when she called police to report a burglary.

-Charles Lyles, who has disparaged the officers’ actions in low tones throughout the proceedings from his seat at counsel table, interrupted Buck as he was explaining purported evidence he says bolsters the belief Lyles wanted police to kill her.
+Earlier, Charles Lyles, who has disparaged the officers’ actions in low tones throughout the proceedings from his seat at counsel table, interrupted Buck as he explained purported evidence to Spearman that he says bolsters the belief .

 Lyles can be heard on an audio recording of the shooting saying something to the effect of “Do it!” just before the shots are fired.